shubin/cnqc/build.md

 - The %QUAKE3DIR% environment variable must be defined to the absolute path to copy the .exe and .pdb files to
 - NASM.exe is in your path for building the client
+- One of the following is true:
+  - The %FXCPATH% environment variable contains the full path to fxc.exe
+  - The June 2010 DirectX SDK is installed

 **Options**